Traditional breakfasts are carb-fests: cereal, toasted bread, pastries, pancakes… So low-carb breakfast is more of a challenge than other meals.

 Baked treats are a staple of traditional high-carb breakfasts.
 The good news is that we can convert most of them into low-carb versions.
-The main substitutions we need to make are swapping wheat flour for a low-carb option – like [almond-flour-US] or [coconut-flour-US] – and using sweeteners instead of sugar.
+The main substitutions we need to make are swapping wheat flour for a low-carb option – like almond flour or coconut flour – and using sweeteners instead of sugar.

 1. Low-carb bread

 Low-carb bread opens up all sorts of breakfast possibilities.
 You can toast it, make a sandwich, or spread something nice on top of it.